 Oh, and it’s almost certainly not the competitor you’re thinking of.
 Whilst there are a few (very few) exceptions, your main competitor is not an alternative brand, vendor or service provider.

-Your main competitor is apathy: The decision by your prospective clients to do nothing.
-Or to avoid the risk, hassle and stress of switching to you from their current provider.
+Your main competitor is apathy: The decision by your prospective clients (or prospects) to avoid the risk, hassle and stress of switching to you, from their current provider.

 Small business marketing almost always fails to address this effectively.
 It focuses on reasons to hire them or buy from them, without even addressing the huge leap of faith required by a new client.
 This is especially the case for service providers and those selling high ticket goods.

-- Just how frictionless it is for prospective clients (prospects) to switch to them.
+- Just how frictionless it is for prospectives to switch to them.